shubham-h-k/klikshik-assignment/README.md

+## About

+Image carousel with upload functionality.
+Developed with Next.js and Supabase (for storing and retrieving images)

 ## Upcoming features

-- Responsive design
+- Pause and resume functionality for uploads
+- A configurable stylesheet to override the MUI theme for dark mode support
 - Show skeleton while the images are being loaded
 - Uploading progress indicator for individual images
-- Delete images because supabase free plan offers limited storage (500 MB)
+- Delete images as supabase free plan offers limited storage (500 MB)

 ## Explanations